vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sivapurān ´ . a

-(SiP) ´ Srī- ´ Sivamahāpurān ´ . am, [edit. by] Ks.emarāja (son of Kr.s.n. adāsa).
+(SiP) ´ Srī- ´ Sivamahāpurān ´ . am, [edit. by] Ks.emarāja (son of Kr.s.ṇadāsa).
 Venkatesvara Press, Bombay V.S.
 2011 [= ad 1954].

-Skandapurān. a
+Skandapurāṇa

-(SkP) Srī- ´ Skāndamahāpurān. am, [edit. by] Ks.emarāja Srīkr ´ .s.n. adāsa.
+(SkP) Srī- ´ Skāndamahāpurāṇam, [edit. by] Ks.emarāja Srīkr ´ .s.ṇadāsa.
 Venkatesvara Press, Bombay V.S.
 1967 [ad 1910].
 7 vols.
 [Reprinted by Nag Publishers,

 Delhi 1986 (2nd ed.
 1995).
 7 vols.
-Vol. 8, Slokānukraman ´ .ī by Nāgaśaran. a
+Vol. 8, Slokānukraman ´ .ī by Nāgaśaraṇa

 Sim. ha.
 Nag Publishers, Delhi 1990].

-(KKh) Skandapurān. a (SkP), Vol. IV: The Kāśīkhan. ḍa.
+(KKh) Skandapurāṇa (SkP), Vol. IV: The Kāśīkhan. ḍa.
 [With the commentary (T.īkā) of Rāmānanda.]

-Skandapurān. a (SP)
+Skandapurāṇa (SP)

-(SP I) The Skandapurān. a, Volume I. Adhyāyas 1–25.
+(SP I) The Skandapurāṇa, Volume I. Adhyāyas 1–25.
 Critically Edited with

 Prolegomena and English Synopsis by R. Adriaensen, H.T.
 Bakker & H.

-Isaacson.
-Groningen 1998.
+IsaacsoṇGroningen 1998.
 Supplement to Groningen Oriental Studies.

-(SP II A) The Skandapurān. a, Volume II A. Adhyāyas 26–31.14: The Vārān. asī Cycle.
+(SP II A) The Skandapurāṇa, Volume II A. Adhyāyas 26–31.14: The Vārāṇasī Cycle.
 Critical Edition with an Introduction, English Synopsis & Philological and

-Historical Commentary by Hans T. Bakker & Harunaga Isaacson.
-Groningen
+Historical Commentary by Hans T. Bakker & Harunaga IsaacsoṇGroningen

 2004.
 Supplement to Groningen Oriental Studies.

-(SP II B) The Skandapurān. a, Volume II B. Adhyāyas 31 – 52: The Vāhana and Naraka Cycles.
+(SP II B) The Skandapurāṇa, Volume II B. Adhyāyas 31 – 52: The Vāhana and Naraka Cycles.
 Critical Edition with an Introduction and Annotated English Synopsis

 by Hans T. Bakker, Peter C. Bisschop, Yuko Yokochi, in cooperation with